stepherg/bbfdm/README.md

 		- `tr181` folder : TR-181 Data Model files

-		- `tr143` folder : Diagnostics Data Model files

-		- `tr471` folder : IPLayerCapacityMetrics Diagnostics Data Model files

 		- `vendor` folder : Vendor Data Model files

-		- `json` folder : TR-181 and TR-104 JSON files
+		- `json` folder : Data Model JSON file

-	- `scripts` folder which contains all the scripts used to run the different types of diagnostics.
+	- `scripts` folder which contains bbf APIs used to run the different diagnostics scripts.

 - `libbbfdm-api` folder which contains the source code of all API functions (UCI, Ubus, JSON, CLI and memory management).
 These API are used for GET/SET/ADD/Delete/Operate calls which can be called in internal or external packages.
 All APIs exposed by libbbfdm-api are presented in this header file [libbbfdm_api.h](./libbbfdm-api/include/libbbfdm_api.h).